openforis/sepal-doc/docs/source/team/classroom.rst

 Google Classroom
 ================
+*Learn how to use SEPAL's Google Classroom*

 Usage
 -----

-To provide consistent, up-to-date training materials, the SEPAL team uses the Google Classroom platform.
+To provide consistent, up-to-date training materials, the SEPAL team uses Google Classroom.

-To access Google Classroom for SEPAL, open your professional Google account and go to `the SEPAL project's Google Classroom page <https://classroom.google.com/u/0/h>`_ (you should see something like the following image, except for the classes).
+To access SEPAL's Google Classroom, open your professional Google account and go to `the SEPAL project's Google Classroom page <https://classroom.google.com/u/0/h>`_ (you should see something like the following image, except for the classes).

 .. image:: ../_images/team/classroom/dashboard.png

 Each class is composed of several :code:`Topics`.

-Each **Topic** can include different types of content, including: :code:`exercices`, :code:`exams`, and :code:`material` (see following image).
+Each **Topic** can include different types of content, including: :code:`exercises`, :code:`exams`, and :code:`material`.

 .. image:: ../_images/team/classroom/stream.png

 .. seealso::

-    If you need support with Google Classroom for SEPAL, contact :email:`Aurelie Shapiro <aurelie.shapiro@fao.org>` and :email:`Pierrick Rambaud <pierrick.rambaud@fao.org>`.
+    If you need support with SEPAL's Google Classroom, contact :email:`Aurelie Shapiro <aurelie.shapiro@fao.org>` and :email:`Pierrick Rambaud <pierrick.rambaud@fao.org>`.

 Creating a classroom
 ^^^^^^^^^^^^^^^^^^^^